Despacho Ceremony Explained – The Andean Art of Sacred Offering

 What Does "Despacho" Mean?

-The word “Despacho” comes from the Spanish word meaning “to dispatch” or “to send.”
-In the Andean tradition, a Despacho is a bundle of sacred offerings that is “sent” to the spirit world — to Pachamama, the Apus, and the divine forces of nature — as a prayer made physical.
+The word "Despacho" comes from the Spanish word meaning "to dispatch" or "to send."
+A Despacho is a bundle of sacred offerings that is "sent" to the spirit world — to Pachamama, the Apus, and the divine forces of nature — as a prayer made physical.

 The Principle of Ayni – Sacred Reciprocity